 If Enron sold the barges to Merrill Lynch, divesting itself fully of the risk of physical or market loss, that would be a lawful transaction, even if Enron agreed (orally or in writing) to use its best efforts to "remarket" the barges to a third party.
 Enron Task Force prosecutors repeatedly agreed, and so argued to both the trial court and to the jury.
-But if Enron personnel made a guarantee to buy back the barges within a certain period of time, then risk would not have passed from Enron to Merrill, and the transaction would be a loan or a "parking" transaction, fraudulently characterized by Enron as a sale.
+But if Enron personnel made a guarantee to buy back the barges within a certain period of time, then risk would not have

-A compendium of such statements may be found in Exhibits D, E and F. For example Matthew Friedrich told the jury in his closing argument: "If it's just 'best efforts,' then it would have been okay."
-Exhibit D:2; Exhibit E:4528.
-And on the initial direct appeal to the Fifth Circuit, Kathryn Ruemmler and other prosecutors acknowledged in their Brief on Appeal, "the prosecution repeatedly stated that if it was a re-marketing agreement, there wouldn't have been a problem with that."
+A compendium of such statements may be found in Exhibits D, E and F. For example Matthew Friedrich said: "If it's just 'best efforts,' then it would have been okay."
+Exhibit E: 4528, 4520.
+Then, in closing argument, he told the jury as he argued that the defense claims of a best-efforts agreement to remarket the barges was a lie: "There is nothing wrong with remarketing.
+There's nothing wrong with that.
+They could have gotten sale and a gain treatment on this.
+If it was a remarketing agreement, there wouldn't have been a problem with that."
+Exhibit E:6486.
+And on the initial direct appeal to the Fifth Circuit, the prosecutors acknowledged in their Brief, "the prosecution repeatedly stated that if it was a re-marketing agreement, there wouldn't have been a problem with that."
 Brief of Appellee United States, United States v.
 Brown, No. 05-20319 (Oct.
 11, 2005 5th Cir.), at 234 n.
 90 (citation omitted), Exhibit F.